Academic Calendar 2022-2023

 GPHY 889 The Geography of Citizenship

-GPHY 890 Advanced Studies in Earth System Science I
+GPHY 890 Advanced Studies in Physical Geography

-GPHY 893 Advanced Studies in Human Geography I
+GPHY 893 Advanced Studies in Human Geography

-Selected topics in various fields of human geography.
-This may be held as a seminar or a reading course in the area of the instructor's expertise.
+Selected advanced studies in various fields of Human Geography.
+Normally, this course will take the form of a reading course in the area of the instructor's expertise.
 Three term-hours.

-GPHY 894 Advanced Studies in Human Geography II
+GPHY 894 Special Topics in Human Geography

 GPHY 899 Master's Thesis Research

-GPHY-999 Ph.D.
+GPHY 999 Ph.D.
 Thesis Research